ViudiraTech/Uinxed-Kernel/README.md

 ## Overview 💡

-Uinxed-Kernel is a Unix-like operating system kernel developed from scratch, focusing on modern computer architecture and advanced system design concepts.
+Uinxed is a Unix-like operating system kernel developed from scratch, focusing on modern computer architecture and advanced system design concepts.
 The project aims to build an efficient, stable, and scalable operating system kernel while maintaining code clarity and maintainability.

 ## Core Features 🌟